timofurrer/.vim/README.md

 ### nerdtree
 [nerdtree on GitHub](https://github.com/scrooloose/nerdtree)
-The NERD tree allows you to explore your filesystem and to open files and directories.
+The NERDtree allows you to explore your filesystem and to open files and directories.
 It presents the filesystem to you in the form of a tree which you manipulate with the keyboard and/or mouse.
 It also allows you to perform simple filesystem operations.
 To show the `nerdtree` you can simply press `F3` if you are using the `vimrc` from this repository.

 ### OmniCppComplete